How to Recover Deleted Table Records in SQL Server?

 STOPBEFOREMARK = 'lsn:0x00000014:0000001a:0001'

-Now that your data is restored, check whether the deleted records have been recovered.
-For this, run the following query to see the first ten rows of the table that were deleted (in Step 3 above).
+Now that the data is restored, we need to check whether the deleted records have been recovered.
+The following query will show the first 10 rows of the table that were deleted (in Step 3).

 USE RecoverDeletedRecords_COPY